HarryDulaney/intro-to-java-programming/README.md

 <img style="width:25%; height:25%;" src="./resources/coverpicture.png" alt="header-img-book-cover">

-### This repo contains my solutions to the end-of-chapter exercise’s from <a href="https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312">Y. Daniel Liang’s Intro to Java Programming (10th Edition)</a>
+### This repo contains <a href="#exercise-solutions-shortcut">my solutions to the end-of-chapter exercise’s</a> from <a href="https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312">Y. Daniel Liang’s Intro to Java Programming (10th Edition)</a>

-### I've included links below to all the freely accessible compainion material and quick links to navigate through my solutions by chapter.
+### I've included links below to all the freely accessible companion material and quick links to navigate through my solutions by chapter.

 ### If you would like to contribute, please see: <a href="#contribute">Ways to Contribute</a>